 - Add garlic paste and cook until the raw smell goes away and then add the onion.
 Cook until it starts turning brown.

-- Add dried coriander and chili powder, stir fry for a few seconds until they become fragrant.
+- Add coriander powder and chili powder, stir for around 30 seconds.

 - Now, add tomatoes and cook until they turn mushy.